HackPoint/simons-api/README.md

 - [Installation docs](https://learn.microsoft.com/en-us/dotnet/core/install/)

 ## Overview
-This project created to store events of changes state in UI, as from this version it's depended on `audit table` in DB.

 > Architecture approach was selected `CORQS` event based,
 > with `MediatR` using `Entity Framework` to handle DB inserts.